AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/associate-approval-with-work.md

   -->

   <!--
-  <li data-mc-conditions="QuicksilverOrClassic.Draft mode">Each approval process corresponds with a status option in the Workfront system.
-When you change the status of a work item, an attached approval for that status requires the status change to be confirmed before the new status can be assigned to the item.</li>
+  <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p>Each approval process corresponds with a status option in the Workfront system.
+When you change the status of a work item, an attached approval for that status requires the status change to be confirmed before the new status can be assigned to the item.</p> <p>(NOTE: the two drafted bullets have been moved to the approval-process-in-workfront article)</p> </li>
   -->

 * You must create the project, task, issue, template, or template task before the approval process can be associated with them.